CaidenTheJust/codex_docs/content/Setup/lua.md

 # Lua

 Visit the [Core](https://github.com/corp-por/core) and [Stones](https://github.com/corp-por/stones) repos, download and extract the repos into the *core* and *stones* folders your Config.xml points to.
+Test